Azamsaif47/Supervised-multi-llm-Agent/README.md

 3. **Supervised Agent (`supervised_agent.py`)**
    The Supervised Agent is built using LangGraph and controls both the **SQL Agent** and **PDF Agent**.
 It coordinates the agents to work together efficiently and responds based on the context of the user's input.

-4. **React UI (`react_ui/`)**
+4. **Streamlit UI**
-   The React-based interface allows users to interact with the system.
-It sends inputs to the Supervised Agent and displays the outputs in an intuitive, modern format.
+   The Streamlit-based interface allows users to interact with the system through a simple web application.
+It sends inputs to the Supervised Agent and displays the outputs in an intuitive format.

 5. **FastAPI (`main.py`)**
    The FastAPI framework is used to create a backend that takes user input in text form and returns the response in audio format using ElevenLabs APIs.